Gabriel6159/GabrielPooleLethalCompanyModpack/READ_ME.txt

+for michael and luke, if you are having issues downloading, click on the green 'code' button and press dowwnload Zip file

 Find the lethal company folder (Steam -> Lethal Company -> Manage -> Browse local files) Put the bepinex folder's contents into the lethal company folder then run the game until it asks you to choose online or lan